Tips to reduce your electricity bill

 Know your bill

 Electricity bills from different electricity retailers all look a little bit different, but they all contain the same information.
-Understanding your electricity bill will help you reduce the amount of electricity your household uses and choose an electricity plan that offers a cheaper electricity consumption price.
+Understanding your electricity bill will help you choose an electricity plan that suits your family’s energy needs.

 Find your account details

 - Your name, address, account number and NMI (National Meter Identifier) will be on the front page of your bill.

 - You will need your account number if you want to call your retailer to discuss a cheaper electricity plan.

 - Look for a heading or section on your bill called Energy Plan, Tariff Type, Current Agreement (or similar).

 - If the name of your plan is Standing Offer or Standard Tariff (or similar), it means you are on your electricity retailer’s generic or base plan.